-Published by Penguin Random House, The Power of the Invisible: Memories of Solidarity, Humanity and Resistance (2018) is a stunning memoir that takes the reader through the dramatic trajectories of a young Afro-Colombian woman, ‘on trial for her country’ as Minister of Culture.
+Published by Penguin Random House, The Power of the Invisible: A Memoir of Solidarity, Humanity and Resilience (2018) is a stunning memoir that takes the reader through the dramatic trajectories of a young Afro-Colombian woman, ‘on trial for her country’ as Minister of Culture.
 Inscribed within the tradition of memoirs from minoritized communities, one could say that Paula Moreno uses the self only as a pre-text to tell the story of a community, nation and possibly that of the African Diaspora: “I know that my story is not only mine; much of its passages are common to those of people from excluded communities that break with established roles and assert their power to occupy spaces in society which they deserve” (12).
 Her appointment in 2007 by the then Colombian president Álvaro Uribe Vélez as Minister of Culture at the age of twenty-eight is not only a test of her own personality and character, but also a challenge to youthful steadfastness and to her Afro-Colombian community, which has been invisibilized throughout Colombian history as the alienable and even undesirable other.
 In a nation that is slow to slough off its colonial heritage of racial hierarchies, the appointment of Paula Moreno raises many eyebrows and she is precociously (mis)judged by detractors as a failure in waiting.

 Though her spectacular rise to power is a source of anxiety and nervousness to the protagonist, she is not wholly unprepared, to say the least.
 Her educational trajectory, her strong family bonds and her proven sense of dedication to her society constitute unfathomable assets with which to face the Herculean task ahead of her.
 By the time of her appointment, Paula holds a double degree in Italian Culture from the Instituto Italiano di Cultura and Industrial Engineering from the Autonomous University of Colombia.
 After her undergraduate studies, she undertakes a series of internships in the UK and Switzerland, later on graduating from the University of Cambridge with a Master of Science in Management Studies.
 Her educational profile, teaching experiences and grassroots research expose her to the world of international diplomacy and transnational civil society, while at the same time connecting her to the aspirations of the underprivileged margins of her society.
 These nourish her zeal for patriotic service and most importantly enable her to define her dreams and priorities on communal and not merely egoistic terms.
 Family also constitutes a pillar to the protagonist’s psychological stability.
 Her mother, a trained lawyer, is a reliable supportive force in the same way as her grandmother, aunts and cousins.
 With regard to her grandmother, she says “My grand mum had never dreamt it, but she built it …” (49) while Aunt Cecilia was “The silent force that forged a basis of affect centered on the village and the family, something that binds us till today” (54).
 With these figures around her, the absence of her father, divorced from her mother when the protagonist is still too young, does not affect Paula in considerable ways.
 On the contrary, her close-knit maternal family build a strong tradition of which Paula is determined to be an unflinching flagbearer.
 Family thus constitutes the invisible power, the strong galvanizing force for Paula in her incessant battles to assert herself in a society pitted by structural discrimination and racism.